 - The Road Warrior, of course.
 Leather and black-clad mohawked punks versus the mostly white-clad defenders!

 - In the original Death Race 2000, each car has a theme that is carried over to the driver and navigator's dress and persona.
-The remake used ethnic prison gangs instead, due to its Twenty Minutes into the Future setting.
+The remake used ethnic prison gangs instead, due to its 20 Minutes into the Future setting.

 - In Tenacious D: The Pick of Destiny, the guys are molested by a gang that is a parody of the gang from A Clockwork Orange, complete with similar theme music.
 In the DVD commentary, the filmmakers stated they considered parodying The Warriors before settling on Alex and his droogs.

-- The Mexican, partying Rojos and the European, dignified Baxters in A Fistful Of Dollars.
+- The Mexican, partying Rojos and the European, dignified Baxters in A Fistful of Dollars.

 - In Kill Bill, O-Ren's gang The Crazy 88 all wear identical black suits and black domino masks.
 The Deadly Viper Assassination Squad counts to a much lesser extent, because they appear to only follow a theme in their code names.
+Elle Driver, however, does use a black mamba snake as a murder weapon at one point.

 - In the second Circle Opens book Street Magic, Briar comes across a number of gangs that use different ways to identify themselves.
 The main antagonists of the novel belong to a gang that uses a garnet nose ring for identification (provided by Big Bad Lady Zenadia).